Abbey104: History

-In February 2018 Abbey104 was given a new 5 year extension to its licence, committing the station to serve the local community for the foreseeable future with a fantastic collection of old and new hits which are programmed when studios are unmanned to entertain the listener without the same tired collection of 80s hits other stations use.
+In February 2018, Abbey 104 was given a new five-year extension to its licence, committing the station to serve the local community for the foreseeable future with a fantastic collection of old and new hits to entertain the listener 24 hours a day, seven days a week.
+The licence was again renewed in 2023 for a further five years.
+The station celebrated 10 years of broadcasting with a party at Mill Farm with current and former presenters and the station's business partners taking part.